kGorze/Molecular-Dynamics-Simulator/README.md

 ---
 ## Project Description
 **This is an academic project focused on developing a molecular dynamics simulator.** Currently, it simulates Lennard-Jones (LJ) forces using a (less efficient) all-pairs algorithm on a 2D Boltzmann lattice of atoms.
+Half an assignment for a project in object-oriented programming and on the other hand a hobby project related to simulations.
+Lab assignment for Dr. Carrascoza - Bioinformatics 2nd semester, object-oriented programming.

 **Am not familiar with Docker yet**,  so here's a breakdown of the "toolchain" dependencies needed for the project:
 Those are the files required to: